punyagit/eric-ribeiro/README.md

 Authentication
 **Passport** combined with **JWT tokens** were used for authenticating the user on the frontend.

-Notable Packages, Services & Tools Used
+### Notable Packages, Services & Tools

 **Sendgrid**
-We have used sendgrid so that people who sign up will receive an email regarding confirmation of them signing up.
+-We have used sendgrid so that people who sign up will receive an email regarding confirmation of them signing up.

 **Twillio**
-We have used Twilio so that client is being sent a sms reminder prior to them coming in for their appointment.
+-We have used Twilio so that client is being sent a sms reminder prior to them coming in for their appointment.

 ---